JiaJun98/aiap14-goh-jia-jun-745Z/README.md

       - Cloud3pm and Cloud9am
       2. Again, if we use a linear model, it might be useful to remove WindGustSpeed, (Humidity3pm or Humidity 9am) , (Cloud3pm or Cloud9am)

+## Table of how features were processed

+## Explanation of choice of models

+## Evaluation of the models developed and metrics used

+## Consideration for deploying models developed

 Summarized in table how features are processed
 f.
 Described how the features in the dataset are processed (summarized in a table)

-Explanation of choice of models
 g.
 Explanation of your choice of models for each machine learning task.

 h.
-Evaluation of the models developed.
 Any metrics used in the evaluation should also be explained.
 Evaluation of models developed

 Consideration for deploying models developed
 i.
 Other considerations for deploying the models developed.

-NOTE: your EDA still deciding on the missing data part (fuck it lol no time)
+NOTE: your EDA still deciding on the missing data part